Talion is a finalist for Best SIEM Solution

 A prime example of a ransomware attack causing huge disruption to the economy is when JBS, the largest beef supplier in the world, was attacked by the REvil ransomware group in May 2021.
 The company were forced to halt operations, which impacted the food supply chain and left many supermarkets short on meat products, threatening a lack of food supplies and risk of higher food prices for consumers.
 JBS inevitably had to pay the $11 million ransom in order to protect their customers and keep the economy running.

-Ransomware attacks are more than just a money-issue for organisations and the more this is recognised, the better businesses can prepare for the worst, limiting the impact.
+Ransomware attacks are more than just a money-issue for organisations and the more this is acknowledged, the better businesses can prepare for the worst, limiting the impact.
 Cybersecurity risk assessments must take into consideration the impact from a holistic point of view – operations, company performance, brand, customers and share-holder value.

 Organisations will also need to consider going a step further to increase the protection of their security posture through investment in a Managed, Detection and Response Service (MDR) that identifies risks and triages alerts as soon as they appear, speeding up the process of remediation before it infiltrates the larger company system.